haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/cli-ref-topic.md

 The `magento-cloud environment:list` command displays environment hierarchies, whereas `git branch` does not.
 If you have any nested environments, use the `magento-cloud environment:list` command.

 ## Git commands
 You may notice that some of these commands are similar to Git commands.
-The `magento-cloud` Git commands directly connect to the Magento Git-based Cloud project with additional features.
-For example, when you push a Git branch, it is not activated until you access GitHub.
+The `magento-cloud` Git commands directly connect to the Magento Git-based Cloud project with additional features. 例如， when you push a Git branch, it is not activated until you access GitHub.
 The Magento CLI command includes activation.

 #### To push an empty commit and force a redeployment: